 Judith Bouchard, soprano

-Marc-André Caron, bass-baritone
+Marc-André Caron, baritone

 Marc-Antoine d’Aragon, baritone